spyder-ide/spyder-docs/doc/panes/editor.rst

 ~~~~

 You can browse and navigate between open files in the Editor with tabs.
-Click the :guilabel:`Browse tabs` button on the left of the Tabs bar to display a list of open files, with the active tab checked.
+Click the :guilabel:`Browse tabs` button on the left of the tab bar to display a list of open files, with the active tab checked.
 Reorder files by dragging and dropping, or with :guilabel:`Sort tabs alphabetically` in the options menu, which also allows closing all tabs to the right of, or all tabs but the active one.

 .. image:: /images/editor/editor-tabs-browser.png